 - The Minderhoud Fund grants scholarships for prestigious study projects or internships to members of the U.V.S.V./N.V.V.S.U.

-- The Professor Olaf Schuiling Fund was established in 2015 with the aim of stimulating independent fundamental research in the field of Geochemistry.
+- The Olaf Schuiling Fund was established in 2015 with the aim of stimulating independent fundamental research in the field of Geochemistry.

 - The Yvoor Fund was established in 2013 as a means of promoting student experience abroad by offering travel grants and other scholarships to outstanding, active students who wish to spend a short time abroad during their degree programme.